hubertpan3/redirect-demo/README.md

 5. Run the modified command and verify that you get Google's 404 not found page.
 6. If you did congratulations, you have successfully implemented a Host Header redirect attack.

+## Triggering Host Header Redirect Attack against remediated endpoint
+1. Verify that you can hit the home page by visiting `http://localhost:8080` in a browser.
+2. Open up your browser's network inspector for the active tab.
+3. Verify that the remediated redirect endpoint works by visiting `http://localhost:8080/redirecth` in the same browser tab
+3. Verify that have been redirected to `http://localhost:8080/bob`
+3. Copy the Request associated with the `302` redirect from your network tab as a curl/powershell command
+4. Execute the copied command in shell/powershell to verify that it returns the same response as your browser did.
+4. In the command, modify/add the "Host" header so that it points to "www.google.com"
+5. Run the modified command and verify that you get the server's redirect-error page instead of Google's 404 not found page.
+6. If you did congratulations, you have successfully implemented a Host Header redirect attack that was prevented by server side host header filtering.